Daisy000888/omega2-4g-gateway/doc/hw-revisions.md

 * [ ] 3.3V power supply has ~0.5V ripple noises when the GPS module is connected.
 Without GPS, it's fine.
 Need to add power filter for GPS module.
 * [ ] I2C bus has missing pull up resistors.
 Need to add 2.2~3.3k resistors
-* [ ] GPS's Ethernet and the secondary Ethernet port has wrong connection to Omega2's GPIO pins.
-Need to detach Omega2 from GPS Ethernet controlling.